Terms & Conditions

 (4) Except in the case of bank transfers, the amount owed will be debited against the selected means of payment on the applicable due date.

-(5) The Provider will credit any monetary reimbursements owed towards the same account or means of payment that was used by the customer.
-If repayments of money would violate applicable law, repayment is excluded.
+(5) The Provider will credit any monetary reimbursements owed towards the same account or means of payment that was used by the customer. if repayments of money would violate applicable law, repayment is excluded.
 This is particularly the case if the customer originates from one of the countries and territories defined in § 3 (5) or if the customer is subject to applicable government sanctions as defined in § 3 (6).

 (6) For purposes of SEPA direct-debit procedures, the customer consents to having the pre-notification period shortened to one day.